greyhats13/phl-store/README.md

   - In this step, deployment happens after GitHub Actions have pushed the image tags.
   - ArgoCD clones the repository & uses sed to replace the image tag with the pushed image SHA in the Helm chart.
   - Github action will replace appVersion in Chart.yaml with the new image tag.
   - ArgoCD then detect the the change & syncs the desired state with the live state in EKS.
-Ideally, we use canary deployments, but due to time constraints, we do a rolling update instead.
+Ideally, we use canary deployments so we can test the new version before rolling it out to all users by splitting the traffic between the old & new versions, but due to time constraints, we do a rolling update instead.

 4. End to End Testing
   - API Testing with Newman